-One such is the former Managing Director of Voyages to Antiquity, Jos Dewing, who has recently joined Australian polar expedition specialist Aurora Expeditions as their new UK managing director.
+One such is the former Managing Director of Voyages to Antiquity, Jos Dewing, who has recently joined Australian polar expedition specialist AE Expeditions (part of Aurora Expeditions) as their new UK managing director.

 Jos is exceptionally excited about his new home and colleagues, who are passionate and focused, with a huge range of knowledge and expertise.
 As an enthusiast for expedition, Jos has had his eye on the company for some while, not least because they have taken delivery of the first of the Ulstein designed X-BOW ships in the form of the Greg Mortimer, with a second, the Sylvia Earle, to join the fleet this year.